-Just whip up the ingredients in a large bowl, dump in a baking dish and bake for 20 minutes.
+Just whip up the ingredients in a large bowl, dump them in a baking dish and bake for 20 minutes.
 This is so incredibly simple!
 My oldest daughter even makes this one herself now.
-Serve it hot out of the oven, or allow it to cool and cut it into bars for a grab and go snack!
+Serve it hot out of the oven, or allow it to cool and cut it into bars for a grab-and-go snack!
 This stuff is perfect and oh so tasty.

 You can mix up this baked oatmeal by adding in some mix-ins.
 Some favorites are

 - chocolate chips

 When the oatmeal is cooled.
 Cut it into squares and store it in an airtight container.
 You can even put each square into an individual plastic bag and pop them into the freezer.
 They will last much longer and can be defrosted and enjoyed or heated in the microwave if desired.
 They can be kept fresh for up to 5 days or frozen up to 3 months.

 This recipe is very easy to adjust make it gluten free.
 Just use a certified gluten-free oat, and double-check your other ingredients.
 That is it!